 Calisphere is the University of California's free public gateway to a world of primary sources.
 More than 200,000 digitized items — including photographs, documents, newspaper pages, political cartoons, works of art, diaries, transcribed oral histories, advertising, and other unique cultural artifacts — reveal the diverse history and culture of California and its role in national and world history.

-Special Collections contributes documents and images to Calisphere from our collections pertaining to Los Angeles history.
+Special Collections contributes documents and images to Calisphere from our collections.

 Callimachus is a service of SCELC, providing consortial access to CONTENTdm from OCLC and technical support for California libraries digitization projects.

 We use Callimachus as a database for our digital items.
 Our materials in Callimachus include the Japanese American Relocation collection, the Stereograph collection, the Bill Henry collection, the Railroading collection, Occidental College's Environmental Design collection, and the Barack Obama, U.S. President and Alumnus collection.
 For help with browsing our digital archive, please use the tools below.